TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 </summary>

 ### Step 1: Make sure the system is up to date
 Before running commands with homebrew, you'll want to make sure things are up to date.
-Run the following commands.
+Run the following commands one by one:

 ~~~~bash
 brew update